PDAL/PDAL/doc/workshop/exercises/batch_processing/index.rst

 .. _workshop-batch-processing:

+.. include:: ../../includes/substitutions.rst

 Batch Processing
 ==================

 PDAL doesn't handle matching multiple file inputs except for glob handling for merge operations, but does allow for command line substitution parameters to make batch processing simpler,
-:ref:`substitutions`.
-Substitions work with both :ref:`pipeline` operations as well as with other applications such as :ref:`translate`.
+:ref:`pipeline_command` with substitutions.
+Substitions work with both :ref:`pipeline` operations as well as with other applications such as :ref:`translate <translate_command>`.

 Operating system variations